High School Programming Contest

 Schedule

-The tentative schedule of events for Saturday, April 12th, 2025 is as follows:
+The tentative schedule of events for the actual competitive contest on Saturday, April 12 is as follows:

 10:00 AM Contest begins